Acute Care Must-Haves for Occupational Therapists

 6. A Digital Watch

-For those interested in step-tracking as well, I really like the Fitbit Charge 2 to easily check the time and to see how many miles I’ve walked in the hospital each day.
+For those interested in step-tracking as well, I really like my Fitbit Charge to easily check the time and to see how many miles and stairs I’ve walked in the hospital each day.

 7. ADL Supplies

-ADL retraining is one of the major components in acute care.
-Because of this, I always carry a toothbrush and toothpaste (from my hospital’s clean supply closet) as well as a pair of non-skid socks and scrub pants or mesh underwear, depending on what my hospital has available.
+ADL retraining is one of the major treatment components in acute care.
+Because of this, I always carry a toothbrush and toothpaste (from my hospital’s clean supply closet) as well as a pair of non-skid socks, and if I remember, scrub pants or mesh underwear, depending on what my hospital has available.

 Most patients’ rooms will already have soap/body wash, towels, and washcloths in the room (hopefully!), but if that’s usually not the case you can gather those prior to starting your session to save time.